jquense/yup/README.md

 Thrown on failed validations, with the following properties

 - `name`: "ValidationError"
+- `type`: the specific test type or test "name", that failed.
+- `value`: The field value that was tested;
+- `params`?: The test inputs, such as max value, regex, etc;
 - `path`: a string, indicating where there error was thrown. `path` is empty at the root level.
 - `errors`: array of error messages
 - `inner`: in the case of aggregate errors, inner is an array of `ValidationErrors` throw earlier in the